Best Home Warranty Companies in Maine

 2. Compare costs

-In Maine, it is always worth paying more for a plan with superior heating system coverage.
-A cheap plan with a low furnace cap offers false savings and could leave you facing a massive bill during the coldest part of the year.
+In Maine, it’s always worth paying more for a plan with superior heating system coverage.
+A cheap plan with a low furnace cap could leave you facing a massive bill during the coldest part of the year.

 3. Review sample contracts